MarkusMusch/backtest/README.md

 timeframe = Timeframes.ONE_HOUR.value
 ```

-The Backtest object will also save a report of you backtest in the backtest/src/backtest_reports/ directory including equity curves and important performance metrics such as Sharpe ratio, Sortino ratio, and maximum draw down of your test run.
+A report of your backtest will be saved in the backtest/src/backtest_reports/ directory including equity curves and important performance metrics such as Sharpe ratio, Sortino ratio, and maximum draw down of your test run.

 ### Unit Tests